-The Complete List of Google Penalties & How to Recover
+The Complete list of Google Penalties and How to Recover

 Unnatural Links to Your Site

+As time goes on, Google is relying more on the algorithm and less on manual actions in handling spammy links.

-This is far and away the most common penalty.
-The root cause is always the same: buying links and/or participating in link schemes to boost organic SERPs.
-This is a clear violation of Google’s webmaster guidelines.
+When a manual action is levied, the root cause is always the same: Buying links and /or participating in link schemes to boost organic SERPs.
+This is a clear violation of Google’s Webmaster Guidelines.

 The Fix